madjava/phonebook-api/README.md

 All endpoints sit behind [JWT](https://jwt.io/) authentication and would require a valid token to fill user request.

 This token can is requested by sending a `x-phonebook-requester` header to the /auth endpoint.
+For demo reasons only, your x-phonebook-requester key is logged to console on application startup

 Futher request would require the valid token tp be present in the header.
+Token is valid for 12 hours so you can keep a referrence to it while having a play.

 ### Authentication Endpoints